What’s the Difference: Photoshop CS6, Elements 11, & Lightroom 4?

 Interestingly, all products in the Photoshop family share the same underlying image processing technology to ensure consistent and compatible results across applications that support raw processing.
 This is called the Adobe Camera Raw (ACR) plug-in and it’s packaged in with Photoshop CS, Photoshop Elements, and Lightroom.
 This is the interface where support for new camera models and lens profiles is added, so Adobe updates this plugin on a regular basis (about every 3-4 months).

-You can get access down to the powerful ACR features from within Photoshop CS or Photoshop Elements (the latter form being scaled down with fewer controls and options), while Lightroom essentially takes Camera Raw and centers a full-featured application around it with all the streamlined workflow and cataloging benefits described above.
+You can get access down to the powerful ACR features from within Photoshop CS or Photoshop Elements (although the Camera Raw in Elements is significantly scaled down with fewer controls and options), while Lightroom essentially takes Camera Raw and centers a full-featured application around it with all the streamlined workflow and cataloging benefits described above.

 Free Tutorials and Training